-Operating expenses are made up of salaries, wages and benefits, utilities and maintenance, leases, property taxes, and insurance, and other operating expenses, which include depreciation and amortization, professional fees, materials and supplies, travel, and other expenses.
-In fiscal year 2017, operating expenses were reduced by \$520,000, or (14.2)% and in fiscal year 2016, operating expenses were reduced by \$1.4 million or (27.8)%.
-Salaries, wages and benefits were reduced by more than \$259,000 in fiscal year 2017, (9.9)%, and by more than \$876,000, (25.1)%, in fiscal year 2016.
-In fiscal year 2016, the Lottery started the year with 50 full-time and part-time employees and ended the year with 34 full-time and part-time employees; a reduction of force occurred during the year involving 15 full-time employee positions along with having a few other vacancies during the fiscal year.
+The change in fiscal year 2018 was mainly due to an increase in salaries, wages, and benefits.
+This increase was due to the re-shuffling of positions during the year and changes in salaries along with increases in the cost of health insurance and the retirement plan.
+In fiscal year 2017, salaries, wages and benefits were reduced by more than \$259,000, (9.9)%.
+This reduction was a result of a reduction in force in fiscal year 2016.
+The Lottery started fiscal year 2016 with 50 full-time and part-time employees and ended the year with 34 full-time and part-time employees; a reduction of force occurred during the year involving 15 full-time employee positions along with having a few other vacancies during the fiscal year.
 The savings for these employees continued for the full year in fiscal year 2017.
-In fiscal years 2017 and 2016, the Lottery was also able to save approximately \$200,000 and \$160,000 in expenses for its corporate offices and warehouse through the purchase of the building in June 2015. addition, in fiscal year 2017 with the replacement of light fixtures in the warehouse with LED lights, the Lottery saved over \$11,000 in utility costs.
-In both fiscal years, every expense line item in Operating Expenses, had a reduction in cost, except for Other Expenses in fiscal year 2016, which increased by \$2,600.
-The Lottery has a mantra "Is it nice or is it necessary?"
-With this catch phrase, evaluation of costs has been performed and costs have been reduced as much as is economically feasible without profoundly impacting our ability to perform our jobs and still having the ability to continue to maximize revenues for our beneficiaries.
+In addition, in the fiscal years since 2015, the Lottery has been able to save an average of \$200,000 per year in expenses for its corporate offices and warehouse through the purchase of the building in June 2015.
+Additionally, in fiscal year 2017 with the replacement of light fixtures in the warehouse with LED lights, the Lottery saved over \$11,000 in utility costs; this savings continued into fiscal year 2018 with the replacement of office lights with LED lights and helped to produce an additional savings of more than \$15,000 in utility costs.